How Do I Pay Employee Advances?

 Here are more details…

-1. Add a company level non-taxable Money Code in order to pay the employee advance.
+1. Add a company level non-taxable Money Type in order to pay the employee advance.

-- Settings > Payroll Settings > Hours & Money Codes
+- Settings > Payroll Settings > Hours & Money Types

-- Click “Add New” under the Money Codes.
+- Click “Add New” under the Money Types.

 - For the Name, enter “Advance” or something similar to make clear this is an advance payment.

-- You can mark this as a frequently used code, if you always want to see this on your payroll worksheet.
+- You can mark this Advance money as a frequently used, if you always want to see this on your payroll worksheet.

 - The W-2 Box dropdown can remain blank.